bschollnick/QuickBBS/docs/design documents/frontend_design.md

 Files pending deletion are excluded.

 > **Status: deprecated proof-of-concept.** This report was written to validate the
-> SHA-based duplicate-detection system (§1.2), not as a feature for ongoing use.
+> SHA-based duplicate-detection system (Section 1.2), not as a feature for ongoing use.
 A high
 > duplicate count is *not* a problem to act on — cross-filing the same file into many
 > directories is normal and expected, and de-duplication already prevents the redundant
 > work.
 The report is retained only because it may be useful for debugging the SHA